circleci/circleci-docs/jekyll/_ccie/proxy.md

 The Service machine has many components that need to make network calls, as follows:

 - **External Network Calls** - Replicated is a vendor service that we use for the Management Console of CircleCI.
-CircleCI  requires Replicated to make an outside call to validate the license.
+CircleCI  requires Replicated to make an outside call to validate the license, check for updates, and download upgrades.
 Replicated also downloads docker, installs it on the local machine, and uses a Docker container to create and configure S3 buckets.

 - **Internal Network calls**
   - If S3 traffic requires going through an HTTP proxy, CircleCI must pass proxy settings into the container.